AJAY-1022/EXP-3/README.md

 # EXP-3
-EXPT NO: 3				STAIR CASE WIRING
+EXPT NO: 3 - STAIR CASE WIRING

-AIM
+AIM:
  To control the status of the given lamp by using two–way switches.

 APPARATUS REQUIRED:
 S. No.
 Name of the apparatus
 Range / Type